katur/blogsite/README.md

 To test, please go to the testing website (url submitted via the homework submission system).
+*NOTE: with my free heroku plan, initial page load takes a little while.*
-From the homepage, click on the prompt for the list of blogs, and click on the blogs to browse their posts.
+From the homepage, click on the prompt for the list of blogs, and click on the listed blog names to browse their posts.
 In the view showing paginated blog posts, select the links on the right to filter by author and/or tag.
-To see a post in its entirety and to comment on it, click on the post title.
+To see a post in its entirety and to comment on it (through Disqus), click on the post title.

 To log in as an author, click on Log In (upper right of screen), and log in as